annarabeony/anna-portfolio/case_studies/create-a-user-centric-cms-for-software-agents.md

 ###### Habit Example

-**Miss to set a day as done -** The user will always have the possibility to set a habit as done even if the day is over ("I did it yesterday but I forgot to set it") because sometimes we just forget to check our phone and the aim is not to generate frustration or to push users to stay focus on his screen all the time.
+**Miss to set a day as done -** The user will always have the possibility to set a habit as done even if the day is over ("I did it yesterday but I forgot to write it down") because sometimes we just forget to check our phone and the aim is not to generate frustration or to push users to stay focus on his screen all the time.

 ![](https://annarabeonybucket.s3.eu-west-2.amazonaws.com/tomorrow_anim_day_status.gif)